MvvmCross/MvvmCross/readme.md

 - an increase of code sharing through the use of portable class libraries
 - a new plugin structure which makes it easy to consume and to reuse platform-specific code within your views and viewmodels

+The motivation for the changes between version 1 and vNext are summarised in: http://www.slideshare.net/cirrious/mvvm-cross-going-portable

-If you are looking for the "old" version of MvvmCross, then it's at https://github.com/slodge/MvvmCross/tree/master
+If you are looking for the "old" version of MvvmCross, then it's still available and still receiving updates at https://github.com/slodge/MvvmCross/tree/master

 # What's here...